p2-inc/keycloak-jpa-cache/README.md

 - Keycloak Authorization must be disabled (this is essential as otherwise Keycloak tries to use `InfinispanStoreFactory` in a lot of places).
 - Some tests are still skipped or failing.
 We need to understand if this is because the test fails to do everything in a single transaction (Keycloak doesn't do this internally) or if there is something we are missing.
 - Hasn't been benchmarked to look for issues under load.
+- Need to see if there are "L1 cache" ways to reduce load on the database, specifically in the context of a single transaction, or if JPA takes care of most of that.
+- You should probably enable sticky sessions on your load balancer, although we need to substantiate this with testing.

 -----